Environment

 Utilizing the Occupational Safety and Health Management System

-We have been operating the OHSMS (Occupational Health and Safety Management System) since 2010, and in 2022, we obtained certification for the Occupational Health and Safety Management System standard (ISO45001-2018) in a framework that integrates our head office and each business location.
-The target audience is not only Fujikura employee, but also all related parties (non-regular employees, contractors, customers, service providers, etc.) who enter and leave each business location.
-We are using the management system to effectively incorporate the requirements of the standard into the improvement and efficiency of each business, and to build and foster a mutually enlightened safety culture in which all Fujikura employee can actively point out each other's dangerous behavior, so that continuous improvement can be made.
+We have been operating an OHSMS (Occupational Health and Safety Management System) since fiscal 2010, and in fiscal 2022 we obtained certification for the Occupational Health and Safety Management System standard (ISO45001-2018) within a framework that integrates our head office and each business site.
+The certification applies not only to Fujikura employee, but also to all related parties who enter and leave each business site (non-regular employees, contractors, customers, service providers, etc.).
+We are effectively incorporating the requirements of the standard into operational improvements and efficiency in each business, and are utilizing the management system to ensure continuous improvement in order to build and foster a mutually enlightened safety culture in which all Fujikura employee can proactively point out each other's dangerous behavior.

 *OHSMS: Occupational Health and Safety Management System